w3c/wcag3/guidelines/groups/text-and-wording/clear-language/diacritics-available.md

 :::

 :::example
-The Hebrew word אֹמֶר, with a different set of diacritics above one consonant and under another
+The Hebrew word <span lang="he">אֹמֶר</span>, with a different set of diacritics above one consonant and under another
 * A dot that is above and between the first two letters makes an “o” sound.
 * The three dots (like a downward-pointing triangle) under the מ make a short “e” sound.
 * Pronunciation: oh-mer